 This shot, despite you not getting anywhere near the fidelity offered on T3's £3,000 "best 4K, HDR TV on Earth" LG E6, sums up everything that PS4 Pro is about.
 Super crisp 4K resolution, rich and vibrant colours and beautifully deep images in terms of contrast.
 Trust me when I say that the graphics delivered on the PS4 Pro look superb.

 Yes, the PS4 Pro is a graphical powerhouse of a system and, arguably, is the most impressive console ever made.
-As someone with a rich history in PC gaming, I can quite honestly say that I feel that the Pro, for the money asked, offers a gaming system that is comparable to 4K gaming PCs that cost 5 times that amount.
+As someone with a rich history in PC gaming, I can quite honestly say that I feel that the Pro, for the money asked, offers a gaming system that is comparable to 4K gaming PCs that cost five times that amount.
 The difference, in this reviewer's eyes, is simply that small and when you consider the comparatively low price, best-in-class library of games and ease of use, you really do have to question as to why you would game elsewhere.

 Which, at first glance, I don't think you would believe, as the PS4 Pro is certainly not a looker.
 Here at T3 Towers we weren't at all sure about the PS4's slimmer redesign aesthetically, however with the larger, almost comically triple-tiered Pro our mind is set.
 While the overall shape has remained the same, the sleek, slab-like simplicity of the original system is now well and truly gone.
 Beauty, of course, is in the eye of the beholder.

 Asides from the extra tier though it is business as usual on the system itself.
-The one "new" addition to the back of PS4 Pro compared to the PS4 Slim is the reintroduction of a digital optical port, which considering we are total audiophiles here at T3 Towers was definitely welcome.
+The one 'new' addition to the back of PS4 Pro compared to the PS4 Slim is the reintroduction of a digital optical port, which considering we are total audiophiles here at T3 Towers was definitely welcome.
 Seriously, if you can avoid running audio over HDMI then do so people!

 In quick summary therefore, the PS4 Pro has a HDMI, digital optical, USB, network and power ports on the rear, as well as a brace of USB ports on the front.
 The power and on buttons remain physical, a change made in the PS4 Slim originally, however now are outward-facing elongated strips on the console's middle tier.